cmelab/flowerMD/paper/paper.md

 [@aggarwal_molecular_2020, @bukowski_load-bearing_2021] and surface wetting
 [@fan_wetting_1995, bamane_wetting_2021].

-`flowerMD` is a python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
+`flowerMD` is a Python package that consolidates and automates end-to-end workflows for modeling such processes with a focus on organic molecules.
 Following the principals of Transparent, Reproducible, Usable by others, and Extensible (TRUE) [@TRUE_2020] software design, the modular design of `flowerMD` facilitates building and